valentincanonical/diy-microcloud/step-05-micro-cloud-native.md

 _Expected duration: 10mn_

-Portainer allows you to “build, manage and deploy containers in your Kubernetes environment quickly and easily.
+Portainer makes it possible to "build, manage and deploy containers in your Kubernetes environment quickly and easily.
 No more CLI, no more YAML, no more Kubernetes manifests.
-Just simple, fast, K8s configuration in a graphical UI, built on a trusted open source platform.”
+Just simple, fast, K8s configuration in a graphical UI, built on a trusted open source platform."

 The steps for [getting started with Portainer on MicroK8s](https://www.portainer.io/blog/how-to-deploy-portainer-on-microk8s) are fairly easy: